camunda/camunda-platform-helm/charts/camunda-platform/test/unit/README.md

 # Camunda Helm Test
-This directory contains tests for the Camunda Helm chart.
-For more information about the tests and how to extend them please read [here](/CONTRIBUTING.md#tests).
+This directory contains `unit tests`` for the Camunda Helm chart.
+For more information about the tests and how to extend them please read our [contribution guidelines](../../../../README.md#contributing).